MDAnalysis/UserGuide/doc/source/formats/auxiliary.rst

 EDR Files
 ---------
-EDR files are created by GROMACS during simulations and contain additional time-series non-trajectory data on the system, such as energies, temperature, or pressure.
+EDR files are created by GROMACS during simulations and contain additional non-trajectory time-series data of the system, such as energies, temperature, or pressure.
 The EDRReader allows direct reading of these binary files and associating of the data with trajectory time steps just like the XVGReader does.
 As all functionality of the base AuxReaders (see XVGReader above) also works with the EDRReader, this section will highlight functionality unique to the EDRReader.